Q – Hi Amna, thanks for joining us! Could you tell us a bit about your experience on the course, and what you did afterwards?

 Q – Did you write anything between the first draft and going back to it?

-AB – I didn’t writing anything between the first draft and going back to it.
+AB – I didn’t write anything between the first draft and going back to it.
 To be honest, with the second child, I felt like I’d been hit over the head with a sledgehammer, so it really wasn’t worth me sitting down to write for a few months.

 Q – So five years writing in all?
 I admire your tenacity.